 These include records of College sports, social and dramatic clubs and societies.

-They also include the records of The Churchill Group, which was active from 1980 to ca. 1990 and aimed to promote the efficient use of graduates as employees, especially in small businesses.
+They also include the records of The Churchill Group, (1978-1990) which aimed to promote the efficient use of graduates as employees, especially in small businesses.

 Historical Reference Records

-This collection brings together publications, historical articles and reminiscences, drawings and artefacts about the College or events or people connected with it.
+This collection brings together publications, historical articles and reminiscences, drawings and artefacts about the College, events, and people connected with it.
 This includes records relating to special events, a substantial collection of press cuttings and the College’s Oral History project.

-The College’s Oral History Project includes a number of recordings made in the 1980s and 1990s with key Fellows and members of staff involved in the setting up of the College in the early 1960s and 1970s.
-These recordings are now being supplemented by further recordings which capture reminiscences of these early days of the College.
+The College’s Oral History Project includes a number of recordings with key founding Fellows and members of staff involved in the setting up of the College as well as further recordings which capture reminiscences of early days of the College and life/work in subsequent decades.
+The alumni association oral history project is also deposited with the College Archive.

-These include photographs of the following: Students, Fellows Buildings and grounds, Special events (including Churchill’s visit in 1959) and Sports events.
+These include photographs of the following: students, Fellows, buildings and grounds, societies and clubs, special events, and sports events.

 These are chiefly papers of individual fellows relating to College administration.
 They include: